almet/notmyidea/content/tech/hawk.rst

     requests.post("/url", auth=hawk_auth)

-Alternatively, if you don't have the token id and secret, you can pass the hawk session token I talked about earlier and the lib will take care of the derivation for you:
+Alternatively, if you don't have the token id and key, you can pass the hawk session token I talked about earlier and the lib will take care of the derivation for you: